 - Control File Autobackup Enabled (Disables Manual Control File and SPFILE Backups): Select this option if the Control File Autobackups have been enabled for this database.
 Control File Autobackups are required for disaster recovery and multi-instance RAC environments.
 When this option is selected, Manual Control File backups are disabled and the Control File node is not available on the NetVault Backup Selections page.
 For more information on Control File Autobackups in a multi-instance RAC environment, see Enabling Control File Autobackups in a RAC environment. - Use RMAN Commands to Backup SPFILE: Available only when Control File Autobackup Enabled is not selected.
 When this option is selected, the RMAN commands are used to back up the SPFILE.
-When this option is not selected, a File System-based backup of the SPFILE is performed of the SPFILE that is specified in the Parameter File(s) Path field on the Instance Details tab. - Use Catalog for RMAN Based Backups: Select this option if the RMAN repository for this database is stored in a Recovery Catalog database, and then configure the following parameters: - Catalog Instance Name: Enter the Oracle Instance name (which might differ from the Oracle Net Service name) for the Recovery Catalog database.
-This instance name must be defined in the "tnsnames.ora" file on the Oracle Database Server so that the plug-in can connect to the Recovery Catalog database. - Catalog Owner: Specify the user that was specified as the owner of the Catalog and was granted the RECOVERY\CATALOG\OWNER role. - Catalog Password: Provide the password associated with the Catalog owner name specified in the preceding field. - IMPORTANT: If the Recovery Catalog is not enabled, the plug-in automatically stores the RMAN Repository information in the database's Control File. - 6 On the User Managed Details tab, set the following parameters:
+When this option is not selected, a File System-based backup of the SPFILE is performed of the SPFILE that is specified in the Parameter File(s) Path field on the Instance Details tab. - Use Catalog for RMAN Based Backups: Select this option if the RMAN repository for this database is stored in a Recovery Catalog database, and then configure the following parameters: - Catalog Instance Name: Enter the Oracle Instance name, which might differ from the Oracle Net Service name, for the Recovery Catalog database.
+This instance name must be defined in the "tnsnames.ora" file on the Oracle Database Server so that the plug-in can connect to the Recovery Catalog database. - Catalog Owner: Specify the user that was specified as the owner of the Catalog and was granted the RECOVERY\CATALOG\OWNER role. - Catalog Password: Provide the password associated with the Catalog owner name specified in the preceding field. - CLI Backup/Autobackup Advanced Options Set: If you are using CLI-based backups, specify the name of the Backup Advanced Options Set that you want to use for this database. - CLI Backup/Autobackup Target Set: If you are using CLI-based backups, specify the name of the Backup Target Set that you want to use for this database. - CLI Database Name (optional): If you are using CLI-based backups, enter the database name used by the CLI. - IMPORTANT: If the Recovery Catalog is not enabled, the plug-in automatically stores the RMAN Repository information in the database's Control File. - 6 On the User Managed Details tab, set the following parameters:

-This tab is only for the User Managed backup method (it is not supported in multi-instance RAC or Data Guard environments).
+This tab is only for the User Managed backup method; it is not supported in multi-instance RAC or Data Guard environments.

-NOTE: The User Managed backup method can only back up File System objects; it cannot back up Archived Logs saved in ASM storage.
+i NOTE: The User Managed backup method can only back up File System objects; it cannot back up archive logs saved in ASM storage.
 You can leave the Archive Log Destination Directory field on the User Managed Details tab blank.
-(Backing up databases in ASM storage is only available using the RMAN backup method.)
+Backing up databases in ASM storage is only available using the RMAN backup method.